Tap the text to show or hide reading controls.

 No, no. Not true.
 No. Focus on driving, Yu Gyu-yeon.

 Was the way home always this long?
-Gyu-yeon turned on music to clear his head and gently pressed the accelerator.
+Gyu-yeon turned on music to empty his thoughts and gently pressed the accelerator.

 Reading Settings